The Rainforest Foundation has Protected

-Far to the northeast, Panama doesn’t have a share of the Amazon.
-But that doesn’t mean there is no rainforest!
-In fact, Panama’s lush Darien jungle is the only place Pan American Highway doesn’t connect.
+Panama is far from the Amazon basin.
+But that doesn’t mean there isn’t rainforest!
+Panama’s lush Darien jungle is nestled between the only gap of the Pan American Highway–the world’s longest road.
 It is still one of the most remote and inaccessible places on the planet–a place where you might still encounter an ocelot or spy a giant ant eater.
-In fact, much of Panama was rainforest and wetlands until the Panama Canal was built in the 20th century, and large pockets of rainforest remain throughout the country.
-Approximately 30% of Panama’s remaining forests are in indigenous territories; when these communities have the legal right to defend their ancestral lands, we all win.
+In fact, until the Panama Canal was built in the 20th century, much of Panama was wetlands and rainforest.
+Today large pockets of rainforest remain throughout the country.
+Approximately 30% of Panama’s remaining forests are in indigenous territories.
+When these communities have the legal right to defend their ancestral lands, we all win.

-Panama’s canal and its economy strongly depend on its rainforests and the watersheds they protect, because of this Panama has declared safeguarding their forests a priority.
+Panama’s canal– and its economy–depends on its rainforests and the watersheds they protect.
+Because of this, Panama has declared safeguarding their forests a priority.
 Yet, year after year Panama continues to lose forest to cattle ranching and logging.
-In contrast lands managed by indigenous communities remain the most pristine in the country.
+In contrast, lands managed by indigenous communities remain the most pristine in the country.
 By helping Indigenous communities protect their homelands we also ensure that the rainforest will be there for future generations.

 Mapping & Monitoring: We train communities in using smartphones and drones to monitor their lands.
 Today, a team of indigenous mappers provides technical support to communities across Panama, and engaging with government agencies.